vince-lam/vince-lam.github.io/_posts/2023-09-06-blog-post-2-first-month.md

 * **Why** these tools were selected
     * you can write SQL in dbt, compile and run it in Trino, this alone can manage your entire data lifecycle
     * jobs can be rerun should there be errors, such as network errors
-* The **considerations in tool selection** - they have lots of legacy systems so it takes time to migrate 20 years of business rules
+* The **considerations in tool selection**
+    * they have lots of legacy systems so it takes time to migrate 20 years of business rules
+    * they have an in-house team looking for new technology solutions
 * The **future** of data engineering being real-time streaming
     * in banking - every millisecond counts to help the customer, for example fighting fraud
     * use Kafka for data API and Flink for real-time processing